 Most of all, before you rush out the door to take advantage of holiday sales, take in the best sight of the holidays: the people around the table.
 The ones you’ve been put here on Earth to do life with, if not forever, then at least for this Thanksgiving.

 Love on them.
 Forgive them if they’ve wronged you.
 Let them know they’re special to you, and you’re glad you’re with them.
 The love you give will be returned to you in a thousand different ways over the coming year.
 Love is the key that unlocks the blessings of Heaven.
-And if your loving pond is especially dry this year, that’s a sure sign that you’re to love everyone there all the more.
+And if your loving pool is especially dry this year, that’s a sure sign that you’re to love everyone there all the more.

-Despite everything that 2020 has thrown at all of us, may you enjoy a blessed and happy memory-making Thanksgiving!
+May you enjoy a blessed and happy memory-making Thanksgiving!
 And, may gratitude for what you have and expectations for a bright future fill you with joy!

 Hugs and blessings,